 California Law allows states employees to report waste, fraud, violations of law, or health and safety threats.
-At the CSU, employees and applicants may report an improper governmental activity by filing a complaint pursuant to Executive Order 929 to have the matter investigated.
-A whistleblower is defined as a person who makes public disclosure of corruption or wrongdoing.
+At the CSU, Employees and Third Parties may report an improper governmental activity by filing a complaint pursuant to Executive Order 1115 (EO 1115, which supersedes EO 929) to have the matter investigated.

-Executive Order 929 establishes the procedures for employees and applicants for employment at the CSU to make protected disclosures of improper governmental activities or significant threats to health and safety.
+Executive Order 1115 establishes the complaint procedures for Employees and Third Parties to make protected disclosures of improper governmental activities and/or significant threats to health or safety.

 To file a disclosure, CSUSM employees may contact the Office of Human Resources.
-Protected disclosures may also be made directly to the Vice Chancellor of Human Resources at the Chancellor’s Office, or they may contact the California Bureau of State Audits.
+Protected disclosures may also be made directly to the Vice Chancellor of Human Resources at the Chancellor’s Office, or you may contact the California State Auditor.

 The Whistleblower Protection Act, as well as CSU policy, prohibits retaliation against any person who has reported an improper governmental activity or significant threat to health or safety.